Something I get asked on the daily is how much money do I need to start a property development.

 In closing, if your site makes sense to develop and the numbers stack up you will be able to get funding.

-There are countless funding structures for all different circumstances and scenarios.
+There are countless funding structures for all different circumstances and scenarios and property development tax deductions you’ll need to get your head around.

 The key is to tap into the right expert advice.